Should I get a dog? 10 questions to ask yourself

 • their need to be protected from pain, suffering, injury and disease.

-Need to know: Pet owners must make sure their pet’s welfare needs are met, otherwise they could be banned from owning animals, face an unlimited fine or be sent to prison for up to 6 months.
+Need to know: Pet owners must make sure their pet’s welfare needs are met, otherwise they could be banned from owning animals, face an unlimited fine or be imprisoned for up to five years.

-The first four months of your puppy’s life are particularly important – this is the socialisation period when they need you to introduce them to the world around them in a gradual and positive way.
+The first three or four months of your puppy’s life are particularly important.
+This is the sensitive socialisation period when they need you to introduce them to the world around them in a gradual and positive way.
 However, you must make sure your pup is happy for the duration of their life.
+This includes ensuring they’re confident and relaxed in different environments and situations.

 It’s also important to start training your pup early – you can sign them up to our Dog School classes to give them the best possible start.

 A dog is for life.
 So, you need to be sure that you can commit to them long-term.
-As far as you are aware, do they fit in with your future plans?
+As far as you’re aware, do they fit in with your future plans?
 Are you likely to have children?
 Move house?
 Change jobs?
 Want to travel or move abroad?

 Of course, we can never plan for the unexpected.
-But, by doing your best to ensure that it’s highly likely you’ll be able to commit to dog ownership long-term, you will reduce the chances of having to rehome your dog in the future
+But, by doing your best to ensure that it’s highly likely you’ll be able to commit to dog companionship long-term, you’ll reduce the chances of having to rehome your dog in the future.

-If your answer to question one concluded that yes, you would be happy to organise a dog walker or doggy day care when you are at work or away – remember, you’ve got to pay for that too.
+If your answer to question one concluded that yes, you would be happy to organise a dog walker or doggy day care when you’re at work or away – remember, you’ve got to pay for that too.

 So, not only do you need to be able to commit to your dog long-term, you need to be sure that you can afford to look after them for the duration of their lives too.